asweigart/inventwithpython3rded/README.md

 I make similar donations to the EFF, Tor Project, and Creative Commons nonprofits from sales of my other book, "Hacking Secret Ciphers with Python".
 I publicly post an accounting of these donations at http://inventwithpython.com/hacking/proceeds/

-All translators will get attribution credit in the book and on the website.
+All translators will get attribution credit on the book cover, in the PDF, and on the website.

 I appreciate the efforts of the translators to bring programming knowledge outside of the English-speaking world.
 I want them to know that I do not plan to personally profit off of their labor.